Entry Package

 Logo: Any logo design for an existing or new brand/company.

-(NEW) Digital Design: Design for a digital or online space only, including but not limited to, AI, Data Visualization, digital experiences for products or services, use of emerging technology.
+Digital/Online Design: Design for a digital or online space only, including but not limited to, AI, Data Visualization, digital/online experiences for products or services, use of emerging technology.

 Typography: Any use of typography within a design project to achieve the brand’s desired intent/communicate campaign messaging.
 May include compelling use of existing typefaces, original typeface design, or illustrated lettering.